Prof. Peter K. Yu

 The Legal Challenges of Social Media

-Edited by David Mangan, City, University of London, United Kingdom
+David Mangan, City, University of London, United Kingdom

-and Lorna E. Gillies, University of Strathclyde, United Kingdom
+Lorna E. Gillies, University of Strathclyde, United Kingdom

 Social media offers a platform for individual self-expression and the sharing of information.
 However, social media issues are boundless, permeating distinct legal disciplines.
 The law has struggled to adapt and for good reason: how does the law regulate this medium over the public/private law divide?
 This book engages with the legal implications of social media from both public and private law perspectives and outlines how the law has endeavoured to adapt the existing tools to social media.